akshayreddy116/Config-Driven-Estimator-Owner-Panel/README.md

-# Northline Roofing & Exteriors — Estimator
+# Configuration-driven roofing estimator

-A configuration-driven roofing estimator.
  A public multi-step wizard calculates a cost estimate entirely from data stored in MongoDB (no question, label, option, or rate is hardcoded in the frontend), and an authenticated owner panel lets a non-technical user edit those rates/labels/toggles and view captured leads — with changes going live immediately, no redeploy.

 **Live URLs:** *Not deployed from the build environment — see `AI_LOG.md` for why.
 Deploy steps are below.*